hamburger

 As per Montreal Protocol, developed and developing countries must have different timetables for the consumption and production of the different ozone-depleting substances in a stepwise manner.
 Ozone is the protective layer in the earth’s atmosphere that acts as a blanket against harmful chemical substances.

-• Later, a huge hole was discovered in the Ozone layer over the Antarctica region, and that became a major concern for the UN as it allowed the UV rays to seep into the earth’s surface.
+• Later, a huge hole was discovered in the Ozone layer over the Antarctica region, and that became a major concern for the United Nations as it allowed the UV rays to seep into the earth’s surface.

-• The UN members understood the urgency of coming up with a solution to curb the damage to the Ozone layer by signing the Vienna Convention for the Protection of the Ozone Layer.
+• The UN members understood the urgency of coming up with a solution to curb the damage to the Ozone layer by signing the Vienna Convention which is an environmental convention for the Protection of the Ozone Layer.

 • As per the convention provision, all the countries adopted the Montréal Protocol to fulfill the goals of the Vienna convention in 1987.